 Install PB2 - if you haven't already got it!
 Also we strongly advise that you should be running the latest available version.
 It is fine to have both PB1 and PB2 installed on the same system.

 Make an Archive file - run the Archiver from PB1 to create a file with your personal data.
 Include both Plant Lists and pictures.

 Convert your file - run the converter program from the Start Menu.
 More details about this below.
 Set your Archive file as the input database to convert.

 Import to PB2 - from the Plant Base 2 program's File menu run Import Plant Data, selecting the converted file as the source.
 Then run Import List Data, again giving the converted file as the source database.
 You will probably wish to import all lists. ( If you only have modified plant data but no lists, or only plant lists and have never modified any plant data, then either of these runs can be omitted as appropriate. )

 The above method is all that is needed for most people.
 However, if you are an advanced user with a highly customised database then you may wish to take an alternative approach.
 You can convert the entire database for use with Plant Base 2, rather than use Archive/Import.
 This is best suited where most records have been added or modified by yourself.

 Each physical database file is converted individually.

-For the Archive/Import method described above, only one file is used.
+For the Archive/Import method described above, only one file is used as input.
 For a complete database there are four files - main plant data plus three picture files.
 So four converter runs are needed.